Scrappyz/Age-Calculator/README.md

 Future date: February 28, 2023 02:20:48pm
 You are 0 years, 7 months, 0 days, 1 hours, 50 minutes, 18 seconds old...
 ```
 In this example, the future date and time was not specified.
-So future date defaults to the time the program was executed, which is <br>
+So future date defaults to the time the program was executed, which is
 Feb 28, 2023 02:20:48 pm.

 ###### Example 2